-Schliemann’s excavation of nine levels of archaeological remains with dynamite was constructive for supporting Homer’s Iliad, but somewhat destructive for any significant historical artefacts, including the level that is presumed to be the historical Troy.
+Schliemann’s excavation of nine levels of archaeological remains with dynamite was constructive for supporting Homer’s Iliad but somewhat destructive for any significant historical artifacts, including the level that is presumed to be the historical Troy.

-Compared to his ‘archeology’ the Hollywood’s Troy can be considered as an excellent irrefutable documentary.
-Herr Schliemann (1822-1890) was a German businessman-adventurer of Indiana Jones mold.
+Compared to his ‘archeology’ Hollywood’s Troy can be considered an excellent irrefutable documentary.
+Herr Schliemann (1822-1890) was a German businessman-adventurer of the Indiana Jones mold.
 Hyssarlik should be renamed again from Troy into Schliemannstadt.

 About the Author: Dr.Fomenko, Anatoly.
 Born in 1945.
 Full Member (Academician) of the Russian Academy of Sciences, Full Member of the Russian Academy of Natural Sciences, Full Member of the International Higher Education Academy of Sciences, Doctor of Physics and Mathematics, Professor, Head of the Moscow State University Department of Mathematics and Mechanics.
 Solved the classical Plateau s Problem from the theory of minimal spectral surfaces.
 Author of the theory of invariants and topological classification of integrable Hamiltonian dynamic systems.
 Laureate of the 1996 National Premium in Mathematics of the Russian Federation for a cycle of works on the Hamiltonian dynamic system multitude invariance theory.
 Author of 180 scientific publications, 26 monographs, and textbooks on mathematics, a specialist in geometry and topology, variational calculus, symplectic topology, Hamiltonian geometry and mechanics, computational geometry.
 Author of a number of books on the development of new empirical-statistical methods and their application to the analysis of historical chronicles as well as the chronology of Antiquity and the Middle Ages.